XiaoYee/Awesome_Efficient_LRM_Reasoning/README.md

 ## 🔔 News

+- [2025-04] We include S1-Bench, designed to evaluate LRMs performance on simple tasks that favor intuitive system 1 thinking rather than deliberative system 2 reasoning.
 - [2025-04] We add Mamba Reasoning models (e.g M1) in Efficient Reasoning during Pre-training.
 It is naturally efficient to infer.
 - [2025-04] We add more Hybrid models (e.g Mamba-Transformer) in Efficient Reasoning during Pre-training.
 It is more efficient to infer.
 - [2025-04] We add a new "Model Merge" category in Efficient Reasoning during Inference.
 It is feasible to be a promising direction.